View our current roadwork locations below:

 Murray St. Bike Path Extension Project

-The design features a two-way asphalt bike path, which will follow the alignment of the existing sidewalk on the north side of Murray Street.
-Construction is expected to take six to eight weeks.
+The project's design features a two-way asphalt bike path, which will follow the alignment of the existing sidewalk on the north side of Murray Street.
 Once the project is completed, it will be more comfortable, safer, and more enjoyable for recreational cyclists to travel along Murray Street.

 Gatensbury Road Improvement Project

-The City of Port Moody plans to start road and utility works on Gatensbury Road in October 2018.
-Improvements will include a new multi-use pathway on the west side of the road, median concrete dividers on curved sections, better sight lines for drivers, and enhanced street lighting.
+The City of Port Moody started road and utility works on Gatensbury Road in October 2018.
+Improvements include a new multi-use pathway on the west side of the road, median concrete dividers on curved sections, better sight lines for drivers, and enhanced street lighting.
 This investment in our infrastructure will improve safety for drivers, cyclists, and pedestrians, and help us ensure consistent and safe operations of the utilities that serve our residents.

 Find out more here.